study-hall/study-hall.github.io/index.md

 "_I think the landing page needs to be changed because it should look more professional.
 I would suggest changing some fonts of titles to attract the people looking at your site.
 Other then the things I mentioned, the site is very well done.
 Good job._" - Alex Liem

+"_Great idea with creating a site to access tutors.
+This is actually going to be helpful for me because accessing tutors now can be quite difficult.
+Just like with teachers office hours, I have a hard time finding a tutor that fits my schedule.
+I believe this site can help with this problem because it looks as if there will be more tutors and they will be easier to reach.
+The site is very easy to follow, great job._" - Richard Kim

 ## Developer Guide

 First, [install meteor](https://www.meteor.com/install).